Water-Melon/Melon/docs/book/en/class.md

 Class template is used to provide a programming experience similar to object-oriented programming.
 The module provides several macros to implement object-oriented programming style.

+This module is not supported in the MSVC.

 ### Header file